tisbuet/Real-time-distortion-classification-in-Laparoscopic-videos/README.md

 ### Demo code

-An interactive notebook file named **demo_test_code.ipynb** has been attached.
+An interactive notebook file named `demo_test_code.ipynb` has been attached.
 To test the demo code, you have to store video files in **demo data** folder.
 There will be only video files.
-There should not be any subfolders in 'demo data' folder.
+There should not be any subfolders in **demo data** folder.

 ##### demo data
 - video1_2.avi